 Bold Ideas, Remarkable Results.

-Rod’s clients are organizational leaders eager to make change by transforming their settings.
-He has worked with visionaries like Microsoft co-founder Paul Allen; Bob Williams, the founder of Whistler Mountain; and Mark Friedman, the Sacramento developer who sparked a renaissance of urban living there.
+Rod’s clients are top leaders concerned about the overall success of their organizations.
+He shows them how to use real estate to achieve their most important and strategic goals.
+Rod has worked with and for Microsoft co-founder Paul Allen; Bob Williams, the founder of Whistler Mountain and Surrey City Centre; and Mark Friedman, the Sacramento developer who sparked the midtown renaissance and built the arena complex.

 Success Stories